07 August 2023

 A secure e-learning platform allows all the learner’s personal data to be stored on a dedicated server with no third-party access.
 Your authorship is also secured, which is extremely important nowadays when there are lots of copyright breach cases.
 Strong multiple backup systems will ensure no data will be lost in case of emergencies.
 Timely security updates and patches will provide a strong barrier against malware.

-A custom platform is designed to suit a particular course structure, give your course a personal voice, and establish 24/7 technical support to manage any operational problems.
+A custom online course platform is designed to suit a particular course structure, give your course a personal voice, and establish 24/7 technical support to manage any operational problems.

 5. Think of marketing and distribution strategy